awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

    Output

    ```
+   v1.9.0-eksbuild.1
+   False
    ...
-   1.8.x-eksbuild.y
+   v1.7.5-eksbuild.2
    True
    ...
-   1.9.x-eksbuild.y
-   False
    ```

    The version with `True` underneath is the default version deployed with new clusters\.
+In the previous output, *v1\.9\.0\-eksbuild\.1* is the latest available version\.

-1. In the following command, replace *<my\-cluster>* \(including `<>`\) with the name of your cluster, *`<AWS_ACCOUNT_ID>`*, with your account ID, *<AmazonEKSCNIRole>* with the name of your existing IAM role, *<1\.9\.*x*\-eksbuild\.*y*>* with the version you want to add, and then run the command\.
+1. In the following command, replace *<my\-cluster>* \(including `<>`\) with the name of your cluster, *<v1\.9\.0\-eksbuild\.1>* with the latest available version, `arn:aws:iam::<AWS_ACCOUNT_ID>:role/<AmazonEKSCNIRole>` with the ARN of an IAM role that you've attached the [AmazonEKS\_CNI\_Policy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy%24jsonEditor) IAM policy to \(see [Prerequisites](#manage-vpc-cni-add-on-on-prerequisites)\), and then run the command\.

    ```
    aws eks create-addon \
        --cluster-name <my-cluster> \
        --addon-name vpc-cni \
-       --addon-version <1.9.x-eksbuild.y> \
+       --addon-version <v1.9.0-eksbuild.1> \
        --service-account-role-arn arn:aws:iam::<AWS_ACCOUNT_ID>:role/<AmazonEKSCNIRole> \
        --resolve-conflicts OVERWRITE
    ```

-   We recommend using the `--service-account-role-arn` `my-ARN` in the previous command, specifying the ARN of an IAM role that you've attached the [AmazonEKS\_CNI\_Policy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy%24jsonEditor) IAM policy to\.
-Doing so requires that you've enabled the OIDC provider for your cluster and have an existing IAM role\.
-For more information, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md) and [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.

-   If you remove the `--resolve-conflicts OVERWRITE` option and any of the Amazon EKS add\-on settings conflict with your existing settings, then creating the add\-on fails, and you receive an error message to help you resolve the conflict\.
-Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage, because those settings are overwritten with this option\.
-For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.
+   If any of the Amazon EKS add\-on settings conflict with the existing settings for the self\-managed add\-on, then adding the Amazon EKS add\-on fails, and you receive an error message to help you resolve the conflict\.

 ------

 ## Updating the Amazon VPC CNI Amazon EKS add\-on<a name="updating-vpc-cni-eks-add-on"></a>

+**Important**
+Before updating the Amazon VPC CNI Amazon EKS add\-on, confirm that you do not self\-manage any settings that Amazon EKS manages\.
+To determine which settings Amazon EKS manages, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

 This procedure is for updating the Amazon VPC CNI Amazon EKS add\-on\.
 If you haven't added the Amazon VPC CNI Amazon EKS add\-on, complete the procedure in [Updating the Amazon VPC CNI self\-managed add\-on](#updating-vpc-cni-add-on) instead\.
-Amazon EKS does not automatically update the VPC CNI add\-on when new versions are released or after you [update your cluster](update-cluster.md) to a new Kubernetes minor version\.
+Amazon EKS does not automatically update the Amazon VPC CNI add\-on when new versions are released or after you [update your cluster](update-cluster.md) to a new Kubernetes minor version\.
 To update the Amazon VPC CNI add\-on for an existing cluster, you must initiate the update and then Amazon EKS updates the add\-on for you\.

-We recommend that you update to the latest patch version for the latest minor version, but that you only update one minor version at a time\.
-For example, if your current version is 1\.7\.*x* and you want to update to 1\.9\.*x*, you should update to the latest patch version of 1\.8 first, then update to the latest patch version of 1\.9\.
+We recommend that you update to the latest build and patch version for the latest minor version, but that you only update one minor version at a time\.
+For example, if your current minor version is `1.7` and you want to update to `1.9`, you should update to the latest patch and build version of `1.8` first, then update to the latest patch and build version of `1.9`\.

+Select the tab with the name of the tool that you want to use to update the Amazon VPC CNI Amazon EKS add\-on on your 1\.18 or later cluster with\.

 ------
 #### [ eksctl ]

-**To update the Amazon VPC CNI Amazon EKS add\-on using `eksctl`**
+**To update the Amazon EKS add\-on to the latest minor, patch, and build version using `eksctl`**

 1. Check the current version of your `vpc-cni` Amazon EKS add\-on\.
 Replace *<my\-cluster>* \(including *<>*\) with your cluster name\.